ShanglunFengatETHZ/PrivacyBackdoor/analysis/README.md

 python analysis/analyze_diffprv.py --path ./weights/20231005_diffprv/onlyprobe_epsilon3_rgs_ex0.pth  --save_path ./pic --biconcentration True
 ```

-`path`: where to load weights from
+`--path`: where to load weights from

-`save_path`: where to save drawn pictures
+`--save_path`: where to save drawn pictures

-`biconcentration`: if `True`, the gradient concentrates on two weights(used for random head setting) instead of one weight(use for MLP setting)
+`--biconcentration`: if `True`, the gradient concentrates on two weights(used for random head setting) instead of one weight(use for MLP setting)